IMEMR

 Rights and permissions

-2- Ph.d, Professor of Nursing, School of Nursing and Midwifery, Yasuj University of Medical Sciences, Yasuj, Iran
+1- Department of Nursing, Faculty of Nursing, Yasuj University of Medical Sciences, Yasuj, Iran

-Aims: Stroke is a local and sudden neurological disorder in the brain that can cause a decrease in muscle strength.
-The present study was conducted with the aim of determining the effect of Proprioceptive neuromuscular facilitation exercises on the muscle strength of stroke patients.
+Aims: Stroke is a localized and sudden neurological disorder in the brain that can decrease muscle strength.
+This study aimed to determine the effect of Proprioceptive Neuromuscular Facilitation exercises on the muscle strength of stroke patients.

 Keywords: